kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 }
 ```

-BucketAccessClass can be used to specify a authorization mechanism.
-It can be one of
-- KEY (**default**)
-- IAM

-The KEY based mechanism is where access and secret keys are generated to be provided to Pods.
-IAM-style is where pods are implicitly granted access to buckets by means of a metadata service.
-IAM-style access provides greater control for the Administrator to rotate secret tokens, revoke access, change authorizations etc., potentially making it more secure.

 #### BucketAccess Secret data

 All buckets have this data:

 - `COSI_PROTOCOL`: The protocol for accessing the bucket. (`S3`, `Azure`, `GCS`)
-- `COSI_AUTHENTICATION_TYPE`: The authentication type for accessing the bucket. (`KEY`/`IAM`)

 S3 buckets have this additional data: